Rate this article

-- From customer operations to supply chain management, there’s a bounty of LLM use cases in the works, offering the potential to optimize business operations.
+• From customer operations to supply chain management, there is a wide range of LLM use cases, offering significant potential for business automation and cost reduction.

-- For data-heavy industries such as healthcare, banking, and retail, applications of LLM can become a productivity game-changer — if scaled effectively.
+• For data-heavy industries such as healthcare, banking, and retail, applications of LLM can become a productivity game-changer, if deployed in accordance with EU AI Act, GDPR, HIPAA, and other necessary regulations and scaled effectively.

 Ever since they entered the mainstream, large language models and LLM use cases have heralded a foundational change in business processes.
 Eager to rewire their workflows, global companies dived headfirst into LLM adoption, with LLM agent use cases featuring everything from field operations to back-office admin.